ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-events.md

 date: 05.10.2022
 ---

 As you may know, Dota has many events.
 While developing a custom game, listening to events is very useful, as it allows you to do something when something occurs.
-For example, an event may listen to all deaths, triggering whenever a hero, unit or building are killed.
+For example, listening to an event that triggers on death, whenever a hero, unit or building are killed.
 Events will supply some information about the instance of that event.
 For example, in the above event, the killer and the victim will be included in the parameters.

 ### Important Note Before We Begin